cyle/transcode-farm/docs/INSTALL_NODE.md

 	nano /farm/farmer.js

-Inside, edit the configuration opens near the top of the file.
+Inside, edit the configuration near the top of the file.
 There's a comment that says when you can stop editing.

 Now to make sure it runs all the time.